 Graham is Programme Leader for BSc Information Systems Management, and teaches e-Business to our undergraduate and postgraduate students.
 Graham joined the department in 2001 and has a BEd from Lancaster and a BSc in Computing and Statistics from the Open University as well as an MSc information Systems from University of Liverpool.

 Andrew joined the University full time in 2008.
-He teaches on the web development and advanced programming modules on the undergraduate programmes.
-Andrew also teaches data modelling and data analysis on some of the business school's undergraduate programmes.
+Andrew is the Programme Leader for Games Development and teaches on the web development and advanced programming modules on the undergraduate programmes.
 Before lecturing, Andrew worked in the department's Informatics Centre where he specialised in web and mobile application development.

 Helen gained more than 10 years’ experience in industry and commerce at companies including the BP Research Centre, Excel Logistics, the British Council and Royal & SunAlliance Insurance, before joining the department in 1998, when she initially concentrated on teaching Business IT, Java Programming and Music Technology.
-From 2005 to 2011 she was seconded full-time to the New Technology Initiative, an externally-facing training centre within the University of Chester, where she concentrated on organising professional training courses such as PRINCE2 Project Management, and worked on government-funded research into IT for education, such as the JISC e-Portfolio / PDP project ‘SOLVS’.
-The NTI was absorbed into new School of Computer Science, Mathematics and Business Computing in September 2011.
-She also teaches under-graduate courses on project management, software development and music technology, and is in the process of completing a Ph.D. on the history of the local music industry, focussing among other things on pre-internet social networks.
+From 2005 to 2011 she was seconded full-time to the New Technology Initiative and worked on government-funded research into IT for education, such as the JISC e-Portfolio / PDP project ‘SOLVS’.
+Since 2011, Helen has taught on undergraduate modules in project management, software development and music technology, and is in the process of completing a Ph.D. on the history of the local music industry, focussing among other things on pre-internet social networks.